MetaMask/metamask-docs/wallet/how-to/use-sdk/index.md

 ## How it works

+The following are examples of how a user experiences a dapp with the SDK installed, on various platforms.

 <!--tabs-->

-# Desktop browser
+# Desktop

-If a user accesses your web dapp on a desktop browser and doesn't have the MetaMask extension installed, a popup appears that prompts the user to either install the MetaMask extension or connect to MetaMask Mobile using a QR code.
+When a user accesses your web dapp on a desktop browser and doesn't have the MetaMask extension installed, a popup appears that prompts the user to either install the MetaMask extension or connect to MetaMask Mobile using a QR code.